 We developed a simulated body fluid platform that closely resembles the tumor microenvironment in which hydroxyapatite spontaneously forms, allowing us to control its crystallization and investigate its inhibition through the use of additives.
 We show that additives containing carboxylic acids effectively inhibit hydroxyapatite mineralization in this system and that significant inhibition is achieved by stabilizing amorphous calcium phosphate (ACP) nanospheres.
 Not only do these ACP nanospheres form as inhibition byproducts, but in some cases, using additives for hydroxyapatite crystallization inhibition results in the precipitation of several other calcium phosphate minerals.
 The size, morphology, aggregation, surface charge, and surface texture of these inhibition byproducts vary considerably.

-As a second step, we investigated the influence of mineral byproducts on the disease, an often neglected aspect of crystallization inhibition design.
-We treated human breast precancer cells with various minerals formed as byproducts of hydroxyapatite inhibition to evaluate their impact on cell tumorigenesis.
+As a second step, we investigated the influence of mineral byproducts on the disease, an often-neglected aspect of crystallization inhibition design.
+We treated precancerous human breast cells with various minerals formed as byproducts of hydroxyapatite inhibition to evaluate their impact on cell tumorigenesis.
 Unlike conventional assumptions, all hydroxyapatite minerals in this study exhibited cytotoxic or proliferation-suppressing effects.
 Additionally, ACP unexpectedly increased cellular proliferation when present as agglomerates.

 Our research underscores the complexity of mineral-cell interactions and challenges the simplistic attribution of cellular responses to mineral phase and crystallinity.
 Insights from this research lie not only in advancing our understanding of the role of hydroxyapatite in breast cancer but also in highlighting the potential harm caused by its inhibition byproducts.
 This has the potential to influence clinical practices and offer innovative approaches to pathological biomineralization.
 Furthermore, it is also relevant for bone regeneration and the development of composite biomaterials for tissue engineering applications.